Learn - Transactions

 This is the same rule whether the transaction came from your hand, from a bank match, or from a file upload.
 The category and the linked account live on the item, not on the individual transaction; you change them by editing the item, not the event.
 The category cell inside the Edit Item Event dialog shows a small lock icon to make this explicit.

-If the running balance in the app drifts away from the bank’s running balance over time, you re-anchor by editing the account’s Current Balance directly.
+If the running balance in the app stops matching the bank’s running balance over time, reset it by editing the account’s Current Balance directly.
 The app does not silently change the balance for you, because that could mask a transaction the app missed.
 Both paths are described on Accounts.

 For the rules that govern category types, see Categories.
 For the broader concept of items and events that transactions sit on, see Concepts.